 In fact, we believe that George Washington adapted the coat of arms to design a stars and stripes flag.
 This of course has become the flag for the United States of America.

-Nowadays of course, most people know Hylton castle mostly for its ghost, the Cauld Lad of Hylton.
+Nowadays of course, most people know Hylton Castle mostly for its ghost, the Cauld Lad of Hylton.
 Indeed, this ghost still haunts the castle, or at least that’s what many people believe.
-Nonetheless, the castle still stands and is available for all to see.
+Nonetheless, the castle remains standing and is available for all to see.

 Barons Of Hylton

 Obviously, the influential Hylton Family lived in the castle for many centuries.
 Indeed, with the creation of the first peerage in 1295, the Barons continued with the occupancy of the building.
 So, let us list the Barons of Hylton:

 1st Baron, Robert Hylton (1295-1322)

 3rd Baron, Robert Hylton (1340–1377)

 5th Baron, Sir Robert Hylton (1385–1447)